-4 Were present: Dominique Cerutti, Maurice Tchenio acting as permanent representative of Amboise Partners, Martha Crawford, Christian Bret, Nathalie Rachou, Gilles Rigal, Diane de Saint-Victor, Jaya Vaidhyanathan; was represented: Renuka Uppaluri; was absent: Gaël Clément, director representing employees.
+Were present: Dominique Cerutti, Maurice Tchenio acting as permanent representative of Amboise Partners, Martha Crawford, Christian Bret, Nathalie Rachou, Gilles Rigal, Diane de Saint-Victor, Jaya Vaidhyanathan; was represented: Renuka Uppaluri; was absent: Gaël Clément, director representing employees.
+No director refrained themselves from taking part in the discussions or vote on the authorisation of the execution of the Tender Offer Agreement by the Company as none of them were directly or indirectly interested in the agreement and none of them were concerned by the vote prohibitions provided by law.

-- (6) the characteristics of the retention and incentive mechanisms to be implemented subject to the success of the Offer, as such are described below and in paragraph 1.1.1 of the Draft Response Document; - (7) the undertaking of the Company not to tender treasury shares in the Offer; - (8) the undertaking of the Offeror to provide necessary available funds in the event of an early reimbursement of the financing granted to the Company under the Senior Facilities Agreement dated 15 February 2018, upon a change of control of the Company; and - (9) the undertaking of the Offeror and the Company to fully cooperate with respect to the work of the independent expert, the preparation of the Offer documentation and the completion of the Offer, and in obtaining all necessary regulatory authorizations and potential thirdparty approvals that may be required to ensure the continuation of agreements or activities that could be affected by the change of control of Altran Technologies.
+- (2) the conditions to the filing of the Offer by the Offeror with the AMF; - (3) the exclusivity commitment from the Company to the benefit of the Offeror: - the customary undertaking of the Company to manage operations in the normal course of business in accordance with past practice; - (5) the treatment of the situation of the beneficiaries of rights to receive Free Shares, as such is described in paragraph 1.3.3(B) below and in paragraph 2.4 of the Offer Document; - (6) the characteristics of the retention and incentive mechanisms to be implemented subject to the success of the Offer, as such are described below and in paragraph 1.1.1 of the Response Document; - (7) the undertaking of the Company not to tender treasury shares in the Offer; - (8) the undertaking of the Offeror to provide necessary funds if an early reimbursement of the financing granted to the Company under the Senior Facilities Agreement dated 15 February 2018 is triggered upon a change of control of the Company; and - (9) the undertaking of the Offeror and the Company to fully cooperate with respect to the work of the independent expert, the preparation of the Offer documentation and the completion of the Offer, and in obtaining all necessary regulatory authorizations and potential thirdparty approvals that may be required to ensure the continuation of agreements or activities that could be affected by the change of control of Altran Technologies.